 The participation rate measure is the percentage of overall participants who reach enough hours to take a posttest.
 The measure is calculated by the unique hour requirements of each test, based on the test publisher’s guidelines.

-The Participation Rate is %.
+The 2020-2021 Participation Rate is to be determined%.

 Posttest Rate Measure